rpglab/rpglab.github.io/resources/_posts/2025-08-18-Power-System-Academia-101.md

 ## Overview
 This is a mini 101 'course' for power system academia beginners such as PhD students.

-The first version (v1.0) of this document is a public shrinked version of “UH RPG Lab Resources Version 1.6.2” that was shared with RPG Lab members on June 20, 2023.
+The very first version (v1.0) of this document is a public shrinked version of “UH RPG Lab Resources and Student Handbook", released on June 20, 2023.

 ## Citation:
 To cite this document, please cite the following as a reference:

-* Xingpeng Li, "Power System Academia 101", Jul.
-2023.
+* Xingpeng Li, "Power System Academia 101", Aug.
+2025.
 [Online].
 Available at: https://rpglab.github.io/resources/Power-System-Academia-101/

 ## Contact: